dapr/docs/daprdocs/content/en/operations/configuration/preview-features.md

 ---

 ## Overview
-Some features in dapr are considered experimental when they are first released.
+Some features in Dapr are considered experimental when they are first released.
 These features require explicit opt-in in order to be used.
-The opt-in is specified in dapr's configuration.
+The opt-in is specified in Dapr's configuration.

 Currently, preview features are enabled on a per application basis.
 A global scope may be introduced in the future should there be a use case for it.